Do you want to use running to lose the weight you’ve gained because of the Covid-19 pandemic (or just life in general)?

-But don’t worry – it is possible to lose weight with running, (in fact, I started a running and weight loss program after I lost over 50 pounds and became a professional coach), but you need to be careful what methods you use.
-Here are a few tips to get you started:
+But don’t worry – it is possible to lose weight with running (in fact, I started a running and weight loss program after I lost over 60 pounds this way and became a professional coach), but you need to be careful what methods you use.

 Take note of how many snacks and processed foods you may be eating.
 Conversely, how many fruits and vegetables are you eating?